carpentries-incubator/managing-computational-projects/_episodes/04-selection.md

 teaching: 0
 exercises: 0
 questions:
-- "How can I build on existing work"
+- "How can I build on existing work?"
 - "What resources/infrastructure should I consider?"
 - "Is machine learning suitable for my project?"
 objectives: